Do you live in truth?

-In one of the podcasts I was interviewed for I was asked why am I such an advocate of following the heart and living in truth.
-There are actually two reasons why I am doing this.
+In one of the podcasts I was interviewed for I was asked why I am such an advocate of following the heart and living in truth.
+There are two reasons why I am doing this.
 One is ‘internal’ and one is ‘external’.

-Through my experiences in various forms of life, I slowly started to cleanse myself and now it is beautiful to live without that pain.
-Sure, there are many other pains, conflicts and doubts that life brings, but when they are part of the truth they have a completely different texture and that texture, even when painful is beautiful.
+Throughout the years I have done a lot of work on myself to drop all those lies and be more honest with myself and others even when it’s uncomfortable.
+As a result, I was able to let go of the constant pain I experienced when I was living in a lie and it’s a great feeling to live without that pain.
+Sure, there are many other pains, conflicts, and doubts that life brings, but when they are part of the truth, they have a completely different texture, and that texture, even when painful is beautiful.

-Number two reason, which is the ‘external’ one, is the article that I believe everybody knows… The Five Regrets of the Dying.
-As someone who lives from the heart it’s really sad to see that the number one regret of people is not living according to one’s inner voice.
+The other reason, the ‘external’ one, is related to the article The Five Regrets of the Dying where Bronnie Ware who was a palliative nurse for many years shares what she found to be the biggest regret of people who are dying.
+As someone who lives from the heart it’s sad to see that the number one regret of people is not living according to their truth.
 So many people are still living according to the expectations of other people instead of their own heart.

 That is why, I really prefer to live in the truth.
-Because deep inside, under all the layers of bullshit, under the social masks that each one of us puts on, and under the meaningless conversations that we initiate to avoid feeling uncomfortable, there is something deeper and much more pure and beautiful.
+Because deep inside, under all the layers of bullshit, under the social masks that each one of us puts on, and under the meaningless conversations that we initiate to avoid feeling uncomfortable, there is something deeper, purer, and more beautiful.
 Our TRUTH.

 Ready to live your truth?
 Send me an email and share your story and why now is a good time for you to change